dominicbeesley/blitter-vhdl-6502/doc/chipset.md

 ### FE FC78..9 STRIDE A

-The "stride" of the bitmap is the number of mask bytes that are to be skipped over at the end of a line
+The "stride" of the bitmap is the number of mask bytes per line of the source data

 ### FE FC7A..B STRIDE B

-The "stride" of the bitmap is the number of bitmap data bytes that are to be skipped over at the end of a line.
+The "stride" of the bitmap is the number of bitmap data bytes per line of the source data

 ### FE FC7C..D STRIDE C

-The "stride" of the bitmap is the number of bitmap data bytes that are to be skipped over at the end of a line.
+The "stride" of the bitmap is the number of bytes in a line of bitmap data on the screen

-In cell mode this stride is only applied at the end of a character row and should be set to the character row width in bytes - 8.
+In cell mode this stride is only applied at the end of a character row and should be set to the character row width in bytes.

 ### FE FC7E..F STRIDE D

-The "stride" of the bitmap is the number of bitmap data bytes that are to be skipped over at the end of a line.
+The "stride" of the bitmap is the number of bytes in a line of bitmap data on the screen

-In cell mode this stride is only applied at the end of a character row and should be set to the character row width in bytes - 8.
+In cell mode this stride is only applied at the end of a character row and should be set to the character row width in bytes.

 ### FE FCA0..2 ADDR C/D MIN